 Prior to joining the University, Ms. Johnson was a founding partner of a Tucson law firm where her area of practice focused on employment discrimination litigation in federal and state courts.
 Ms. Johnson is also a former trial attorney with both the Phoenix and Chicago District Offices of the U.S. Equal Employment Opportunity Commission where she litigated individual and complex class discrimination suits.

 Ms. Johnson received her B.A. degree, magna cum laude, and her J.D. degree, cum laude, from the University of Arizona.
 She is a past Chair of the Arizona State Bar Employment and Labor Law Section, and is a member of the Arizona State Bar Association and the National Association of College and University Attorneys (NACUA).
-Ms. Johnson also recently completed her term on the NACUA Board of Directors, serving as Chair of its Committee on Strategic Planning.
+Ms. Johnson is currently serving as the Chair-Elect of the Board of Directors for NACUA.